-The Parks and Recreation Long Range Plan (2010) addressing the increasing strain on limited existing downtown park spaces.
+The Parks and Recreation Long Range Plan (2010) addresses the increasing strain on limited existing downtown park spaces.
 It includes plans for several priority projects that are relevant to Brush Square:

-- Revitalize the three remaining historic squares: Brush, Republic and Wooldridge - Implement the Downtown [Parks and] Open Spaces Plan's wayfinding plan for the historic squares and parks
+- Revitalize the three remaining historic squares: Brush, Republic, and Wooldridge. - Implement the Downtown [Parks and] Open Spaces Plan's wayfinding plan for the historic squares and parks.

 The Plan additionally calls for specialty programs for the site museums.
-Specialty programs for the O. Henry Museum are: "Preserve the home and artifacts the former home of William Sidney Porter, known as O. Henry; guided tours, outreach programming; writing club; events such as O. Henry's Birthday and Brush Square programming; annual O. Henry Pun-Off World Championships; preservation of Museum facility as artifact; collection care."
+Specialty programs for the O. Henry Museum are: "Preserve the home and artifacts the former home; guided tours; outreach programming; writing club; events such as O. Henry's Birthday and Brush Square programming; annual O. Henry Pun-Off World Championships; preservation of museum facility as artifact; collection care."

-For the Susanna Dickinson Museum, the specialty programs are: "Preserve the home and artifacts of Susanna Dickinson, 'Messenger of the Alamo,' providing educational programming related to Texas' historical heritage and pioneer life.
-Offer docent tours, quilting classes and club, library and research center, gift shop, and programs for children, youth and adults."
+For the Susanna Dickinson Museum, the specialty programs are: "Preserve the home and artifacts, providing educational programming related to Texas' historical heritage and pioneer life; docent tours; quilting classes and clubs; library and research center; gift shop; and programs for children, youth, and adults."22